stevenmirabito/steven-zshrc/README.md

 3. Sets the user's shell to the detected ZSH installation.
 4. Installs Oh-My-ZSH.
 5. Pulls the RC File and any extensions.
+6. Installs the Node Version Manager.
+7. On macOS, installs Brew and sets up GnuPG.